FrederikPlahl/Neobotix_UR5/README.md

 # Neobotix_UR5

 Using [cartesian_controllers][cc_link] and [Universal_Robots_ROS_Driver][driver_link] as a basis.
-You need to have these in your workspace.
+Make sure you have installed these correctly in your workspace.

 The ```tf2_broadcaster.cpp``` publishes the fix transform from base_link to base.